Enjoy an unforgettable sailing adventure aboard a 1930s designed AMERICA’S CUP Sailing Yacht, Redwitch II

 Book A Milwaukee Sailing tour today!

-Red Witch II is a first-generation (1914 to 1966) “12-Meter” AMERICA’S CUP Racing Yacht (replica) – similar to those that raced in the 1958 to 1966 America’s Cup — and 1920 Olympics.
+Red Witch II is a second generation “12-Meter” AMERICA’S CUP Racing Yacht (replica) – similar to those that raced in the 1958 to 1966 America’s Cup.

 SPECIFICATIONS: